EgorTrushin/molpro-supporting/docs/scexx_uscexx.md

 ```
 ![](scexx_co.png)

 In the similar way, for spin-unrestricted calculations with USCEXX, one ends up with two files vxa-final.z and vxb-final.z with data for $\alpha$ and $\beta$ spin channels, respectively.
+For BeF one obtains:
 ```
 import sys
 import numpy as np